moez-kchaou1994/projectConvention/README.md

 4. The date of its signature by each participant
 5. Its purpose
 6. The date of its entry into force
-7. The date of its expiry
+7. The date of its expiry.

-Persistence will be ensured in a MySql database called GestConv You are asked to implement the IPSAS convention management application (GestConv) according to the MVC design pattern in accordance with the JEE platform.
+-Persistence will be ensured in a MySql database called GestConv You are asked to implement the IPSAS convention management application (GestConv) according to the MVC design pattern in accordance with the JEE platform.
 Notice:
 We give you the choice, justifying it in your conceptual modeling report, the client technology.